balubao/BESE394/README.md

 3. **W3_ATACseq:** assignment for week 3 includes finding consensus peaks, cont matrix, differentially accessible peaks, heatmap and clustering, and equivalent gene expression for contrast.
 The report in the markdown document.

 4. **W4_scRNAseq:** We contribute to Snakemake workflow by Robert et al., the full workflow is present under *dea_seurat* directory, and the results are under the *results* directory.
+The forked repository could be found through the following link: https://github.com/balubao/dea_seurat .

 5. **W5_Multiome:** - Includes individual assignment for week 5 from Guillermo's section.